-- Do not connect the receiver to your computer until you have installed SMART Response software. - For operating safety and to prevent damage to the receiver, connect its USB connector only to a computer that has a USB compliant interface and that bears the USB logo.
+- Do not connect the receiver to your computer until after you install SMART Response software. - For operating safety and to prevent damage to the receiver, connect its USB connector only to a computer that has a USB compliant interface and that bears the USB logo.
 In addition, the USB source computer must be compliant with CSA/UL/EN 60950 and bear the CE mark and CSA and/or UL mark(s) for CSA/UL 60950. - The receiver has a USB 2.0 full-speed peripheral interface that runs at speeds of up to 12 Mbps.
 The unit works with USB 2.0- and USB 1.1-compliant USB interfaces.

-Recommended height for mounting the receiver
+Recommended height for mounting receivers

-Unlike infrared devices, SMART Response receivers don't require an unobstructed line-of-sight transmission path, such as that required by infrared devices.
-You can operate SMART Response over longer distances if you minimise interference, signal reflections and the number and size of objects between the receiver and the clickers.
+Unlike infrared devices, SMART Response receivers don't require an unobstructed line-of-sight transmission path.
+You can operate SMART Response over longer distances if you minimize interference, signal reflections and the number and size of objects between the receiver and the clickers.

 Choose a location for the receiver that's as high as possible and in plain view of the students' clickers.
 For permanent installations, use a USB extender to mount the receiver high on a wall.
-To minimise interference from other radio-frequency equipment, position the receiver away from other wireless products, such as 2.4 GHz routers and cordless telephones.
+To minimize interference from other radio-frequency equipment, position the receiver away from other wireless products, such as 2.4 GHz routers and cordless telephones.

-🔺 WARNING
+WARNING